kubeflow/website/content/en/docs/ibm/create-cluster-vpc.md

 where:

-- `KUBERNETES_VERSION` Run `ibmcloud ks versions` to see the supported Kubernetes versions.
+- `KUBERNETES_VERSION`: Run `ibmcloud ks versions` to see the supported Kubernetes versions.
 Refer to [Supported version matrix](https://www.kubeflow.org/docs/started/k8s/overview/#minimum-system-requirements).
 - `CLUSTER_ZONE`: Run `ibmcloud ks locations` to list supported zones.
 For example, choose `us-south-3` to create your cluster in the Dallas (US) data center.